mku11/Salmon-AES-CTR/libs/projects/salmon-libs-gradle-android/README.md

 2. Edit file build.gradle and uncomment line: path "../../make/CMakeLists.txt"
 3. Android NDK you can download from within Android studio.

+Configure the sdk location
+Either create a file local.properties with the following: sdk.dir=C\:\\Path\\To\\Android\\android-sdk
+Or open Android Studio and configured in settings.

+If you're in development and the snapshot dependencies have changed make sure you refresh: gradlew.bat --refresh-dependencies

 To build from the command line run:
-./gradlew build -x test --rerun-tasks
+gradlew.bat build -x test --rerun-tasks

-To build the release aar libs:
+To build the release aar libs which can be used for the VS project:
-./gradlew assembleRelease -x test --rerun-tasks
+gradlew.bat assembleRelease -x test --rerun-tasks

 To publish the maven aar libs to a local directory:
-./gradlew publish --rerun-tasks
+gradlew.bat publish --rerun-tasks